beamline/docs/docs/pybeamline.md

 pyBeamline is based on [ReactiveX](https://reactivex.io/) and its Python binding [RxPY](https://rxpy.readthedocs.io/en/latest/).
 RxPY is a library for composing asynchronous and event-based programs using observable sequences and pipable query operators in Python.
 Using pyBeamline it is possible to inject process mining operators into the computation.

+A complete Jupyter notebook presenting all techniques available is available at <https://github.com/beamline/pybeamline/blob/master/README.ipynb>.

 #### Goals and differences with Beamline

 The main difference between Beamline and pyBeamline is the language they are built in (Beamline is written in Java, pyBeamline is written in Python).
 However, differences do not stop here.
 In particular, Beamline is built on top of Apache Flink, which makes it suitable for extremely efficient computation due to the distributed and stateful nature of its components. pyBeamline, on the other end, is built on top of ReactiveX which is
 > an extension of the observer pattern to support sequences of data and/or events and adds operators that allow you to compose sequences together declaratively while abstracting away concerns about things like low-level threading, synchronization, thread-safety, concurrent data structures, and non-blocking I/O. <cite>(From <https://reactivex.io/intro.html>)</cite>

-Therefore, pyBeamline is suited for prototyping algorithm at an extremely high pace, without necessarily bothering with performance aspects.
+Therefore, pyBeamline is suited for prototyping algorithm very quickly, without necessarily bothering with performance aspects.
 In a sense, it simplifies the construction of proof of concepts, before translating the algorithms into Beamline for proper testing and verification.
+Also, it simplifies collaboration by, for example, leveraging online services (like Google Colab).

 To give an example of such simplicity, this is the ***complete code*** to discover a DFG using a sliding window from a stream generated from a `test.xes` file (a file is used instead of a proper stream, as we are in a very controlled setting):